SEASONAL: SNOW MOBILE PATROL

 2. A person who desires to operate a snowmobile in this state shall purchase a Michigan snowmobile trail permit sticker.
 The trail permit stickers shall be permanently affixed to the forward half of the snowmobile directly above or below the headlight of the snowmobile.
 A snowmobile used solely for transportation on the frozen surface of public water for the purpose of ice fishing is exempt for the requirement of purchasing and displaying the trail permit sticker.

 Note: Snowmobile Trail Permits can be obtained from most sporting-goods stores, snowmobile dealerships or online from Michigan DNR (MDNR) eLicense.
-Access MDNR eLicense here.
+Access MDNR eLicense: PURCHASE a PERMIT

 3. The owner of a snowmobile having been issued a certificate of registration for a snowmobile shall affix to each side of the forward half of the cowl above the footwell of the snowmobile, the registration decal assigned to that snowmobile.
 Beginning July 1, 2000 the registration decal will include the registration expiration date and a registration number which will contain 2 letters and 4 numbers.